What is Your Urgent Message?

 Your powerful topic introduction is essential to raising immediate interest in the web page’s topic and/or organization’s mission.
 Like when driving by a road sigh at high speed: if you can’t capture the message in a couple of seconds, then you may have lost your first best opportunity.

-Using the COVID-19 pandemic as an example (since it is very much a cause of global concern at the moment), the “hook” might be:
+Using the COVID-19 pandemic as an example (since it is still very much a cause of global concern), the “hook” might be:

-More than 400 thousand Americans have already died from COVID-19.
+More than 1 million Americans have already died from COVID-19.
 1 mask per person could have mitigated that.

 Choose your topic image judiciously.
 Multiple images tend to dilute the main message more than a single, powerful, full image.
 And be careful not to go negative with the image unless your message really requires it.
 (Optimism tends to work better than pessimism in most awareness campaigns.)

-Your call to action is the glue to involvement.
-Even if your urgent issue has been well stated with a powerful “hook” opening statement, without offering a decisive way for the viewer to involve themselves you may have not yet created a possible solution.
-You have their attention, now tell them what they can do about it.
+Your awareness website’s call to action is the glue to involvement.
+Even if your urgent issue has been well stated with a powerful “hook” opening statement, without offering a decisive way for the viewer to involve themselves, you may have not yet created a possible solution.
+You have their attention now; tell them what they can do about it.

-Taking the above awareness topic as the example, what might be a good call to action?
+Taking the above awareness topic as an example, what might be a good call to action?
 An example might be:

 Join Moms 4 Masks right now!